felixkorch/DelayMeasurements/README.md

 DB_TO_USE=delay
 DB_HOST=delay-db
 ```
-2. To set-up an environment for the C++ tool & a mongo-db run:
+2. To set-up an environment for the C++ tool & mongo-db run:
 ```
 docker-compose -f docker-compose.tool.yml up -d --build
 ```